Sailing Into Bermuda

 Hamilton, Bermuda

-It was time to make our way back to Europe after 12 months of incredible adventures.
-Here is a little summary to remind ourselves of the year we just experienced; it goes by so fast you need to pinch yourself it actually happened:
+It was time to return to Europe after 12 months of incredible adventures.
+Here is a little summary to remind ourselves of the year we just experienced; it goes by so fast, you need to pinch yourself it happened:

-Seven months at sea wasn't quite long enough, so we opted to cross the Atlantic by ship to bring us back to Europe for the remainder of 2023.
+Seven months at sea wasn't quite long enough, so we crossed the Atlantic by ship to return to Europe for the remainder of 2023.
 This time was extra special as my parents were cruising with us to spend a few months travelling together; after four years between catchups, it was a great way to make up for lost time and a trip we treasure dearly.
-Thank you, Mum & Dad!
+Thank you, Mum and Dad!

-We were to embark on a 22-day back-to-back cruise, the first segment crossing the Atlantic and visiting Bermuda, Ireland, the UK, France, Belgium and the Netherlands, followed by a majestic 7-day cruise through the Norwegian Fjords, another bucket list item!
+We were to embark on a 22-day back-to-back cruise.
+The first segment would involve crossing the Atlantic and visiting Bermuda, Ireland, the UK, France, Belgium, and the Netherlands.
+It would then be followed by a majestic 7-day cruise through the Norwegian Fjords—another bucket list item!

 As part of our two-week Western Europe Transatlantic voyage on Celebrity Apex, we had the weather gods on our side.
-Our very first port after two days at sea as we left Florida in our rearview mirror was another of those ports that are hit and miss on a cruise; the weather is the dictator, whether you dock or not.
+Our first port after two days at sea, as we left Florida in our rearview mirror, was another port that is hit or miss on a cruise; the weather is the dictator, whether you dock or not.

 Welcome to Country No.70, our first destination on our Transatlantic crossing to Europe.